Uliana Seven-Sided Strike Monk Skills and Runes

 Way of the Hundred Fists is the generator of choice that serves multiple purposes in the build:

 Epiphany is the centerpiece defensive cooldown in the build.
 It bolsters your mobility by allowing you to stick to your target, securing the kill.
-It increases your Spirit regeneration by 20 per second, ensuring your Seven-Sided Strike and Cyclone Strike activations will always be available.
+It increases your Spirit regeneration by 20 per second, ensuring you always have enough to use Seven-Sided Strike and Cyclone Strike.
 And perhaps most important of all, the Desert Shroud rune strengthens your defenses with 50% damage reduction while active.

 To clump up enemies for the convenience of your Seven-Sided Strike and to maximize Assimilation stacks, you will be using Cyclone Strike with one of the longest range pulls in the game — the 34-yard Implosion rune.